justinhartman/docker-cakephp3.6-php7-mysql-apache2/README.md

 mysql> ALTER USER 'cakephp_test_user'@'localhost' IDENTIFIED BY '$PASSWORD';
 ```

+#### Setting the MySQL Root Password

-**IMPORTANT:** The MySQL root password has not been set in the Docker container.
+The MySQL root password has not been set in the Docker container.
 Please make sure to change this and set a password for your `root` MySQL
 account as it is not secure if left as is.
 You can follow the same method above
 to set a `root` password or you could run `$ mysql_secure_installation` in a
 terminal window in the Container Image which would completely secure your
 MySQL installation.

-**MariaDB versus MySQL:** _MariaDB 10.1 is installed due to a bug with MySQL 5.7
-that prevents it installing when building on Docker Hub.
-Ironically, if you
-build the image on your machine MySQL 5.7 builds fine so the issue, for whatever
-reason, only exists on Docker Hub.
-If you need MySQL 5.7 you could change the
-`mariadb-server` option to `mysql-server` by editing the `Dockerfile`
-and building the image yourself._

 ## What is CakePHP?